 On P217L41(CID #2612):

-ηPre-EHT is the power scale factor of a given field within an OFDM symbol for an EHT TB PPDU.
-For the pre-EHT modulated fields, ηPre-EHT is in the range of 12,1 .
+ηPre-EHT is the power scaling factor of a given field for an EHT TB PPDU.
+For the pre-EHT modulated fields, ηPre-EHT is in the range of 12,1 when the size of the r-th occupied RU or MRU is less than or equal to 242 tones; otherwise ηPre-EHT=1.
 The same ηPre-EHT value applies to all pre-EHT modulated fields.
 For EHT modulated fields, ηPre-EHT=1.